-Twenty-seven square meters were excavated at 20SA722 during the 2007 field season.
-The 27 square meters are contiguous and connect Excavation Block A, previously excavated in 2005 (Sommer 2006), and Excavation Block D, previously excavated in 2006 (Sommer 2007).
-The resulting excavated area will be referred to as Excavation Block A/D (Appendix C).
+Ten square meters were excavated at 20SA722 during the 2009 field season.
+The 10 square meters are contiguous with two previously existing Excavation Blocks.
+Excavation Block B includes six square meters excavated in 2009, bringing the total to 10 square meters for the Block.
+Excavation Block C includes four square meters excavated in 2009, bringing the total to eight square meters for the Block (Appendix C).
 Individual (1X1 meter) excavation units are labeled according to the grid coordinates of their SW corner.
 Details of the field methods employed during the test excavation of this site are provided above in the Methods section of this report.
 An overall site description is also provided above, under 20SA722 in the Survey Analysis and Evaluation section.